 Expanding knowledge and taking responsibility for effecting positive change throughout Texas communities are core values at The University of Texas at Austin.
-The Academic Service-Learning Program furthers these core values by facilitating the collaboration of students, instructors, and community partners on service projects that are beneficial to everyone involved.
+The Center for Community Engagement’s community-based learning programs further these core values by facilitating the collaboration of students, instructors, and community partners on service projects that are beneficial to everyone involved.

 What is Community-based Learning?

 Community-based Learning, also known as academic service-learning, is